-For example, the Customer Re-activation sequence where you send a short text message informing your customers about upcoming email.
+For example, the Customer Re-activation sequence where you send a short text informing your customers about upcoming emails.
 If your customer was inactive for such a long period, sending the Email message alone may not be enough.
-Therefore, an SMS reminder followed by the email message with the discount code is the best way to go!
+Therefore, an SMS reminder followed by an email message with the discount code is the best way to go!

 SMS message restrictions

-The display of custom Sender's name depends on the recipient's country.
+The display of a custom Sender's name depends on the recipient's country.
 In case the sender's name is not supported in your selected country, our selected phone number will be displayed.
 Check here if the countries you are sending to support the sender's name.
-US and CA don't support sender's name.
-However, once you send out an SMS campaign to the US and CA, we will provide you a different dedicated phone number for each of these countries.
+The US and CA don't support the sender's name.
+However, once you send out an SMS campaign to the US and CA, we will provide you with a different dedicated phone number for each of these countries.

 We don't track open rates for SMS.
 To track SMS engagement, add a clickable link to your store and track the click rate in our reports.

 Your clients will not be able to reply to your SMS messages.
 That's why adding a link will also help you communicate with your clients.
-You can add a link to a specific product, category, or a post.
-You should also add opt-out instructions to allow your customers to opt-out at any time.
+You can add a link to a specific product, category, or post.
+You should also add opt-out instructions to allow your customers to opt out at any time.
 Note, it is mandatory to add the opt-out instruction to all non-transaction SMS sent to US customers.

 We always recommend keeping your SMS message short, less than 160 characters long.
 A standard SMS can contain up to 160 characters, depending on the symbols used.
 It's up to your recipient provider, but some carriers might not deliver the SMS message which is longer than 160 characters.